jbock-java/mkefivardata/README.md

 To verify that the system is in setup mode, run `mokutil --sb-state` or `sbctl status`.

-Now copy each vardata file to its correct destination in the efivars fs:
+Now copy each vardata file to its correct destination in the efivars filesystem:

 ```sh
 sudo chattr -i /sys/firmware/efi/efivars/*